TheCraftedGem/incentivize/README.md

 ### The Idea

-Incentivize is a platform that allows companies, repository owners, or interested parties to compensate people for their contributions to open source projects, thus incentivising more contributors to work on those projects.
+Incentivize is a platform that allows companies, repository owners, or interested parties to reward people for their contributions to open source projects, thus incentivising more contributors to work on those projects.

 ### Who are we building for?

-1. The first are users who want to invest in getting more people contributing to open source projects they have interest in by depositing cryptocurrency([Lumens](https://www.stellar.org/lumens/) for MVP) to be distributed amongst contributors to those projects.
+1. The first are supporters who want to invest in getting more people contributing to open source projects they have interest in by depositing cryptocurrency([Lumens](https://www.stellar.org/lumens/) for MVP) for different actions completed in GitHub.
-2. The second are the contributors themselves who would like to receive payment for their contributions to open source projects.
+2. The second are the contributors themselves who will receive the Lumens as reward for their contributions to open source projects.

 ### What is the main problem we are trying to solve?

 It can be difficult to maintain and grow Open Source projects.
-Developers don't get paid for open source work so there is a lack of incentives to make meaningful contributions.
+Developers often don't get rewarded for open source work so there is a lack of incentives to make meaningful contributions.

 ### What is the core loop?

 **Repo Admins:** A user with repository admin privleges logs in via GitHub and authorizes the incentivize webhook so that it is available to be incentivized inside of the application.

-**Incentivizers:** A user logs in and is able to add cryptocurrency to be distributed to any projects bank that will then be allocated to users who contribute to that project.
+**Supporters:** A user logs in and is able to add cryptocurrency to be distributed to any projects bank that will then be allocated to users who contribute to that project.

 **Contributors:** A user logs in and finds interesting projects to contribute to.
 They are then rewarded cryptocurrency based on their contributions.

 ## Nouns & Verbs

 ### Nouns
+**Contributors:** the people who work on open source projects and are in turn rewarded with Lumens from the Project Fund.

+**Supporters:** the people who choose projects to support by adding lumens to the project fund.

+**Lumens:** Stellar's cryptocurrency (XLM) that will be used to incentvize projects and reward contributors.

+**Stellar:** Stellar is a platform that connects reward systems and people using secure transactions.

+**Projects:** Open Source GitHub repositories that allow for incentivize connection through a GitHub Webhook

+**Webhook:** A simple event-notification via HTTP POST.
+What will allow incentivize to read data from repositories so that contributors can be rewarded with Lumens.

+**Stellar Accounts:** required accounts to send and receive Lumens.
+Upon creation a public and secret key are created.

+**Public Key:** How stellars are transferred between people.
+Think Venmo username or PayPal email.

+**Secret Key:** How one accesses their Stellar Account.
+Only generated and displayed once.
+A user must place their Secret Key somewhere safe and must have it to access their stellar account.

+**Project Fund:** Where a supporter's Lumens are held and rewarded to contributors based on GitHub actions.
+There can be many Project Funds per project.
+A Project Fund has one supporter and many contributors.
+A supporter can have many Project Funds.

 ### Verbs
+**Connect GitHub:** Connect GitHub accounts to log into incentivize

+**Support:** add Lumen's to a project fund on a project.

+**Contribute:** take GitHub actions on an incentivized project to earn rewards

 ## Team